Tanzania Intelligence and Security Service: 1961

-Idara ya Usalama wa Taifa(Tanzania)
+Idara ya Usalama wa Taifa (Tanzania)

-Was officially established in 9th September 1963 by the Minister of Defense and foreign affairs Oscar Kambona and the Minister of Internal affairs Job Marecela Lusinde.
+Was officially established on 9 September 1963 by the Minister of Defense and foreign affairs Oscar Kambona and the Minister of Internal affairs Job Marecela Lusinde.

-It was therefore removed under the Police forces and Ministry of internal affairs to a fully fledged department under the Ministry of Defense and later under President’s office.
+It was therefore removed under the Police forces and Ministry of internal affairs to a fully fledged department under the Ministry of Defense and later under President's office.

-A new Intelligence Unit was formed under the Leadership of Wynn Jones Mbwambo, Director of Security and Protocol of the Ministry of Foreign Affairs, he was later detained in the year 1967 for conspiracy on inspiring defense forces to takeover the country few months after Oscar Kambona fled the country.
+A new Intelligence Unit was formed under the leadership of Wynn Jones Mbwambo, Director of Security and Protocol of the Ministry of Foreign Affairs, he was later detained in the year 1967 for conspiracy on inspiring defense forces to take over the country few months after Oscar Kambona fled the country.

-Some other major changes after Idara ya Usalama wa Taifa(Tanzania) was the removal of 133 officers that served in Special Branch (SB) back to the police department only few (28) high ranking officials remained.
+Some other major changes after Idara ya Usalama wa Taifa (Tanzania) was the removal of 133 officers that served in Special Branch (SB) back to the police department only few (28) high-ranking officials remained.
 The 28 were joined by TANU youths who were trained in public service and who before that were in a TANU department responsible for Intelligence.

-Tanzania Intelligence and Security Service (TISS)
+Tanzania Intelligence and Security Service Act

-On March 10, 1998 the Tanzania Intelligence and Security Service Act was commenced and became law.
+On March 10, 1998, the Tanzania Intelligence and Security Service Act was commenced and became law.